prasathmani/tinyfilemanager/README.md

 [![Paypal](https://img.shields.io/badge/Donate-Paypal-lightgrey.svg?style=flat-square)](https://www.paypal.me/prasathmani)
 ![GitHub Sponsors](https://img.shields.io/github/sponsors/prasathmani)

-> TinyFileManager is web based PHP file manager and it is a simple, fast and small size in single-file PHP file that can be dropped into any folder on your server, multi-language ready web application for storing, uploading, editing and managing files and folders online via web browser.
-The Application runs on PHP 5.5+, It allows the creation of multiple users and each user can have its own directory and a build-in support for managing text files with cloud9 IDE and it supports syntax highlighting for over 150+ languages and over 35+ themes.
+> TinyFileManager is a versatile web-based PHP file manager designed for simplicity and efficiency.
+This lightweight single-file PHP application can be effortlessly integrated into any server directory, allowing users to store, upload, edit, and manage files and folders directly through their web browser.
+With multi-language support and compatibility with PHP 5.5+, TinyFileManager enables the creation of individual user accounts, each with its dedicated directory.
+The platform also includes built-in functionality for handling text files using the Cloud9 IDE.
+Featuring syntax highlighting for over 150 languages and more than 35 themes, TinyFileManager offers a comprehensive solution for file management in an online environment.

-**Caution!** _Avoid utilizing this script as a standard file manager in public spaces.
-It is imperative to remove this script from the server after completing any tasks._
+<sub>**Caution!** _Avoid utilizing this script as a standard file manager in public spaces.
+It is imperative to remove this script from the server after completing any tasks._</sub>

 ## Demo